 Grand Traverse Pie Company: Make sure to stop in at the original location at 525 W. Front St. I had a great lunch of a butternut squash and kale quiche along with some homemade pumpkin bread.
 They have a large selection of soups, salads, sandwiches, wraps and of course pie.

 Trattoria Stella: Having been told not to miss this restaurant by two wineries, I just had to go for dinner.
-This is a fun Italian restaurant located a short distance from downtown at The Village at Grand Traverse Commons.
-The former Traverse City State Hospital has been totally transformed into a large complex of residential buildings, restaurants. shops and boutiques, plus a microbrewery and urban winery.
-I enjoyed the traditional atmosphere and the large menu.
-1200 W. 11th St.
+This is a Italian restaurant where I enjoyed the traditional atmosphere and the large menu.
+1200 W. 11th St. It is located at 1200 W. 11th St., a short distance from downtown, at The Village at Grand Traverse Commons.
+This former Traverse City State Hospital has been totally transformed into a large complex of residential buildings, restaurants. shops and boutiques, plus a microbrewery, Earthen Ales, and urban winery Left Foot Charley.
+Sugar 2 Salt gets good press for its breakfast items.

 J & S Hamburg: A fun, casual diner downtown.
 Their slogan is “Curing Hangovers since 1938”.
 I enjoyed breakfast on a Sunday morning which was a great time to feel like a local.
 It is small place, so go early to stake out your table.
 302 W. Front St.